matwoess/jsourceprofiler/docs/getting-started.md

 ./gradlew build
 ```

+### Generating the parser (automatic task)

 After cloning or downloading the source code, the `Scanner.java` and `Parser.java` files must first
 be generated using the [Coco/R library](https://ssw.jku.at/Research/Projects/Coco/Java/Coco.jar).
 This should be done automatically by our custom `generateParser` Gradle build step.
 It will download Coco/R to the `lib/` folder and use it to create the needed files using the project's
 [ATG file](https://github.com/matwoess/jsourceprofiler/tree/main/jsourceprofiler-tool/src/main/parsergen/JavaFile.atg)
 (together with the `Scanner.frame` and `Parser.frame` files).
-The task is added as a dependency to the `compileJava` task and will be called by Gradle when building the project.
+The task is added as a dependency to the `compileJava`
+and `sourcesJar` tasks and will be called by Gradle when building the project.

-This step could also be done by downloading Coco/R manually and executing the following command in the
+This step could also be done manually by downloading Coco/R and executing the following command in the
 project's root directory, to (re-)generate the parser files at any time:

 ```shell